SamanBarahoie/SusDroid/README.md

 # 📱 SusDroid

-> Static analyzer for Android APKs to detect suspicious behaviors using regex.
+> SusDroid helps you scan Android apps for hidden and suspicious behaviors (like spying or hidden SMS sending) using pattern matching on the app’s internal files.

 ---